Who this is for

 Even people who appear very self-confident may have a flimsy sense of self.
 It’s flimsy because it’s built upon externals: how much money we make, how many attractive people we hook up with, how many followers we have on Instagram, etc. This type of contingent self-confidence can often be a mask that covers up deep-seated doubts about one’s worth as a person.
 You can see this when people are pushy or clingy, or when they lash out when they’re rejected.
 Virtually everyone has this problem to one degree or another.

 For self-confidence to fully blossom, it must be built upon self love.
-By that you have to believe in your heart of hearts that you deserve everything you want — love, sex, etc. And this love must be unconditional.
+You have to believe in your heart of hearts that you deserve everything you want — love, sex, etc. And this love must be unconditional.
 You must love yourself just because you are you.

 Learning to love yourself is not easy.
 Society does not teach us how to love ourselves.
 Our worth as people is constantly being valued based on our performance.